CSU students discuss Israel-Hamas ceasefire agreement

-After 15 months of war, death, destruction and negotiations led by the United States, Qatar and Egypt, Israel and Hamas have announced a ceasefire agreement.
+After 15 months of war, death, destruction and months of negotiations led by the United States, Qatar and Egypt, Israel and Hamas have announced a ceasefire agreement.

-The ceasefire was announced Jan.
-15 and began Jan.
-19. The agreement is based on one initially proposed by former President Joe Biden last May and is said to roll out in three phases.
+The ceasefire was announced on Jan.
+15 and began on Jan.
+19. The agreement is based on one initially proposed by former President Biden last May and is said to roll out in three phases.

-During the initial stage, Israeli hostages were exchanged for hundreds of Palestinian prisoners, and Israeli forces were to pull out of areas in the Gaza Strip, allowing displaced Palestinians to return to their homes and humanitarian aid to enter Gaza.
+During the initial stage, Israeli hostages have been exchanged for hundreds of Palestinian prisoners, Israeli forces are to pull out of areas in Gaza strip, allowing displaced Palestinians to return to their homes and allow humanitarian aid to enter Gaza.

-Sixteen days after the initial stage started, officials began negotiating terms for the second stage of the ceasefire.
-Negotiations include a discussion of a permanent ceasefire, the release of remaining hostages in exchange for more Palestinian prisoners, the complete withdrawal of Israeli forces from Gaza, the return of the remains of deceased hostages and the reconstruction of Gaza.
+Sixteen days after the initial stage began, officials began negotiating terms for the second stage of the ceasefire.
+Negotiations include discussion of a permanent ceasefire, releasing remaining hostages in exchange for more Palestinian prisoners, complete withdrawal of Israeli forces from Gaza, returning the remains of deceased hostages and the reconstruction of Gaza.
 As of now, the agreement has remained intact as negotiations continue.

-The agreement has sparked a range of reactions among Colorado State University students, with many expressing hope, skepticism or frustration.
-Student activists and community members involved in campus discussions and demonstrations shared their perspectives on what the ceasefire means and how it has impacted conversations surrounding Palestine and Israel at CSU.
+The agreement has sparked a range of reactions among CSU students, with many expressing hope, skepticism and frustration.
+Student activists and community members involved in campus discussions and demonstrations shared their perspectives on what the ceasefire means and how it has impacted conversations about Palestine and Israel at CSU.

 For many students, the ceasefire feels like a temporary pause rather than a step toward long-term peace.
 A CSU student of Palestinian origin, who wished to remain anonymous, described their initial reaction to the agreement.